DEPARTMENT OF BIOLOGICAL SCIENCES GREENHOUSES

 The Virginia Tech Biological Sciences and Biocomplexity Plant Growth Facility

 Whereas the Department of Biological Sciences and the Biocomplexity Institute have limited access to plant growth facilities, a new facility was designed, funded, and constructed.
 The mission of the facility is to provide "state of the art" plant growth space to support and promote scholarship in plant systems by scientists at Virginia Tech.
-We strive to fully integrate this facility in the learning, discovery, and engagement activities of the department of Biological Sciences, the Biocomplexity Institute and other plant related departments and institutes at Virginia Tech.
+We strive to fully integrate this facility in the learning, discovery, and engagement activities of the department of Biological Sciences, the Biocomplexity Institute and other plant related departments and institutes at Virginia Tech, including transgenic plant research levels BL1-P, to further promote molecular plant sciences.

 The "Biological Sciences-BI Plant Growth Facility" (VT-PGF) consists of 3240 square feet of plant growth space divided into five 432 square foot growth bays plus one smaller bay for propagation.
 The plant growth bays are located on Smithfield Plantation Road and are attached to the Ecosystems Simulation Laboratory building (ESL).
 Access to restrooms is available in the ESL and the ESL space can be used in the future for facility support.
 A state of the art computer regulated control system (Wadsworth) will regulate plant growth bay environmental conditions and provide data on the internet.
 Researchers will be able to obtain specific environmental data from sensors located in each growth bay and request changes of conditions as necessary.